kohtseyoung/F-Score-Capstone-Project/Testing.md

 The R Package “Quantmod”, specifically its’ function “getSymbols” was used to extract companies’ share prices and holding returns from Yahoo Finance based on their respective symbols/tickers.
 Companies’ information are stored as objects named after companies’ symbols.
 Similarly to the extraction of information from MorningStar, some companies’ information are not available.
 The matter is resolved by creating a new environment to store these newly created objects.
 Under the assumption that no objects will be created if no data are available from Yahoo Finance, the function “ls” is used to list out the objects created in the new environment, and subsequently compared against the original company list used to identify companies with missing data.
 Instead of computing the returns from the share prices, the function “yearlyReturn” is used to extract the annual returns of each company.
 Furthermore, the function “adjustOHLC” is used in conjunction to readjust returns on share price based on stock-splits or reverse stock-splits during the period.

+## Data Collection Limitation & Biases

+Data Collection is limited by broken links or unavailable data from each data source.
+8 companies have been removed from the sample population due to no Financial Information available at MorningStar.

 Data Wrangling
 --------------